Great British Menu: Final result

+Great British Budget Menu (2013)

+The Great British Budget Menu special aired originally on 11 July 2013.
+James Martin, Angela Hartnett and Richard Corrigan cooked their own meals intended to address food poverty that almost five million people in the United Kingdom endured per then-recent research study.
+The meals underwent review by the series's regular judges Oliver Matthew, Prue Leith, and Matthew Fort in addition to the special's guest judge Mary Berry.

 Series 9 (2014)

 Series 9 of The Great British Menu, titled Great British Menu: The D-Day Banquet, commenced on 7 April 2014, with the banquet hosted for people who fought on D-Day, of which it was the 70th anniversary in 2014.
 The banquet was broadcast on 6 June.
 It was held at St. Paul's Cathedral.